 - Expose students to the possibility of a research career.

 - Inform interested students of research training opportunities.

 - Encourage and recognize meritorious research scholarship.

 - Contact the Research Honors Program Coordinator to discuss your interest.

 - Choose a faculty mentor who shares a research interest with you.

-- Develop research honors project ideas with faculty mentor.
+- 3. Develop research honors project ideas utilizing the Research Honors Proposal Template with your faculty mentor.